joaogasparp/power-profile/README.md

-# ⚡ PowerProfile: Energy-Aware Scheduling Simulator
+# PowerProfile: Energy-Aware Scheduling Simulator

 A simulation framework to compare and evaluate different CPU task scheduling algorithms with respect to **energy efficiency, task performance, and thermal impact**.

 ## Overview

 PowerProfile models simplified CPU behavior under various scheduling policies and produces metrics on execution time, energy usage, thermal rise, and overall system efficiency.
-The project focuses on studying the trade-offs between **performance and energy** — critical for cloud computing, embedded systems, mobile devices, and high-performance computing.
+The project focuses on studying the trade-offs between **performance and energy**: critical for cloud computing, embedded systems, mobile devices, and high-performance computing.

 ## Features